Its-Just-Nans/rio201/report/README.md

 The objective of this project is to implement an IoT application.
 The IoT should uses several sensors and requests.
 We should use the [IoT Lab](https://www.iot-lab.info/).

 To simplify the task for the IoT lab deployment, we used the enoslib library.
-This library is a python library (made by the INRIA research center) that allows to deploy IoT lab experiments.

-The repo is available on the INRIA gitlab [https://gitlab.inria.fr/discovery/enoslib](https://gitlab.inria.fr/discovery/enoslib).

-During the project, I had to fix some bug in the library.

-The pull request is available on online: [https://gitlab.inria.fr/discovery/enoslib/-/merge_requests/214](https://gitlab.inria.fr/discovery/enoslib/-/merge_requests/214).

 \newpage